Flow-Based Conformal Predictive Distributions: Numerical Experiments

 \subsection{Evaluating Conformal Level Sets}

-\paragraph{Convergence} We first evaluate whether the proposed flow (Equation \ref{eqn:score_flow}) converges to within tolerance ($\varepsilon=10^{-6}$) with $\lambda$ set per trajectory according to the $\varepsilon$-hitting time equation (Equation \ref{prop:hitting_time}).
-We consider isotropic Gaussian, anisotropic Student-t ($df = 3$), 2D Gaussian processes, and 2D GP upsampling targets across a range of dimensions $5-100$ (isotropic Gaussians, anisotropic Student-t) or intrinsic dimension range $\ell = 0.01-0.2$ (2D GP tasks) (Appendix \ref{apx:sec:data}).
+\paragraph{Convergence} We first evaluate whether the proposed flow (Equation \ref{eqn:score_flow}) converges to within tolerance ($\varepsilon=10^{-6}$) with $\lambda$ set per trajectory according to the $\varepsilon$-hitting time equation (Corollary \ref{prop:hitting_time}).
+We consider isotropic Gaussian, anisotropic Student-t ($df = 3$), 2D Gaussian processes, and 2D GP upsampling targets across a range of settings and score functions (Appendix \ref{apx:sec:data}).
 For the vector regression tasks, we train a multilayer perceptron (Appendix \ref{apx:sec:models}) and for the operator tasks, a 2D Fourier Neural Operator (Appendix \ref{apx:sec:models}).
 All models trained on a single A100 GPU for 25-100 epochs until convergence using the Adam optimizer with learning rate $\gamma=10^{-3}$.

-Figure \ref{fig:convergence}a, shows the log score error after 20 integration steps broken out by score function (Appendix \ref{apx:sec:vec_scores} -- \ref{apx:sec:2d_scores}) with the black line indicating the target tolerance.
+Figure \ref{fig:convergence}a shows the log score error after 20 forward Euler integration steps ($dt = 1/20$) broken out by score function (Appendix \ref{apx:sec:vec_scores} -- \ref{apx:sec:2d_scores}) with the black line indicating the target tolerance.
 Across all settings and tasks the conformal flow sampler converges to within tolerance except the $\ell_1$ and $k$NN score, due to their non-smoothness.
-Figure \ref{fig:convergence}b shows the ratio of the spectral entropy (Vendi score \citep{friedman2022vendi}), which measures sample diversity relative to the observed data.
+Figure \ref{fig:convergence}b shows the spectral entropy ratio \citep{friedman2022vendi}, which measures sample diversity relative to the observed data.
 All settings show that nonconformity flows generate samples that are at least as diverse as the target data (ratio $\geq 1$), thus the sampler is not collapsing to a low dimensional subspace even in high dimension.
-Figure \ref{fig:diversity} in Appendix \ref{apx:sec:data} shows multiple realizations from a conformal boundary on 1D functional data to show level set diversity.
+Additional simulations (Figure \ref{fig:diversity} in Appendix \ref{apx:sec:data}) show that even within a specific $\alpha$ level the flow produces diverse samples.